euler-xyz/median-oracle/README.md

 ## Gas Usage Requirements

 There are various implementation challenges with computing the median on-chain.
-First of all, the gas overhead to update the price oracle (ie during a swap) must be minimised so as not to penalise swappers just to maintain an oracle (which they likely don't care about).
+First of all, the gas overhead to update the price oracle (ie during a swap) must be minimised so as not to force swappers to maintain an oracle (which they likely don't care about).
 In this design, we have assumed that this operation must remain constant with respect to the number of observations mantained by the oracle, and should involve no more than 1 cold storage slot access (as with Uniswap3).

 This rules out maintaining the set of observations in any kind of sorted data-structure.
 Therefore the weighted median must be entirely computed during oracle read time (when asking the oracle to provide a price).
 Here the requirements aren't quite as severe, but nevertheless for many applications it would be ideal if this overhead were kept as small as possible.
 For example, in lending markets like Compound/AAVE/Euler, a user's net assets and liabilities may need to be computed by a contract to determine if a requested action is permitted, and each of these may need an up-to-date price.